Phone +64 4 819 7858

 +64 4 819 7858

 Nathaniel is an effective litigator, with a proven track record at all levels of the New Zealand court system.
-He also acts as a strategic advisor to clients, both in the context of disputes and on sensitive or high stakes projects, often for public sector entities.
+He acts as a strategic advisor to clients, both in the context of disputes and on sensitive or high stakes projects, often for public sector entities.

-Nathaniel cuts to the chase; he provides succinct, practical advice to clients on a range of private and public law matters.
+Nathaniel cuts to the chase; he provides succinct, practical advice on a range of private and public law matters.
 He regularly acts on commercial, statutory and trust disputes, with notable expertise in equitable and cross-border claims.
 His experience includes seeking (and defending) injunctions, including recently obtaining a worldwide ex parte freezing order over assets valued at more than NZD $100 million.

 Nathaniel's international experience includes two years in New York, practising at Cravath, Swaine and Moore LLP and completing his Master of Laws at Columbia.
 He frequently writes and speaks on legal issues, particularly on equity and trusts.